 - Autism Spectrum

 We welcome complete beginners to able skiers.
 In order to cover such a wide range of needs and styles it is essential that you book into each session so that you aren’t disappointed.

-Currently we book the slope for two hours, when you are starting out it can be exhausting, as your ability and stamina increase you can build up to skiing for longer each time .
+Currently we book the slope for three hours at Chatham and two hours at Bowles, when you are starting out it can be exhausting, as your ability and stamina increase you can build up to skiing for longer each time .
 Our qualified BASI adaptive instructors will recognise when it’s the right time to end the session, so that you finish at a good point and want to come back for more!